rsksmart/devportal-1.0/kb/faqs.md

 Since not every user is willing to wait for the required number of block confirmations, exchanges offer a faster mechanism of getting BTC/RBTC, while charging users with exchanges fees.

-This blog post explains in detail: [RSK’s 2-Way Peg design](https://blog.rsk.co/noticia/sidechains-drivechains-and-rsk-2-way-peg-design/)
+This blog post explains in detail: [RSK’s Pow Peg design](https://blog.rsk.co/noticia/sidechains-drivechains-and-rsk-2-way-peg-design/)

-Additionally, for more information, visit the [2-Way Peg](https://developers.rsk.co/rsk/rbtc/conversion/) mechanism.
+Additionally, for more information, visit the [Powpeg](https://developers.rsk.co/rsk/rbtc/conversion/) mechanism.

 ### How does the RIF token accrue value?